madebypixel02/Software-Engineering-Practices/CAT 1/README.md

 **Project 2: Hospital Emergency Management System**

-1.  **Project Type (Section 3.2):** Type 2 (Clear Objective,
+1.  **Project Type:** Type 2 (Clear Objective, Little-known Solution).
-    Little-known Solution).
     The hospital has a clear objective (improving patient prioritization).
 However, they’re open to new technologies and even replacing the system, suggesting the best solution is not yet known and they’re willing to experiment.
 The need to compare the new system with the existing one and adjust features based on the results highlights the need for flexibility.
 2.  **Development Method:** Iterative and Incremental Life Cycle: This method provides an accelerated feedback .
 The iterative nature allows the hospital to test and validate improvements in stages